ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 I was too tired to deal with the second problem, after thinking about it carefully, I realized that the root cause was that the system did not have any version control and rollback mechanism, which caused the system to be unable to be restored when problems occurred.
 And another problem, when installing a new system, I had to manually export the package list from the old machine and then install them on the new machine.
-So I decided to switch to NixOS, and spent half a month studying Nix and Flakes before finally switching from EndeavourOS to NixOS on my PC.
+So I decided to switch to NixOS.

 The first step I took was to create a NixOS virtual machine in my Homelab, and debug step by step in this virtual machine to migrate my old PC's EndeavourOS i3 configuration to NixOS + Flakes and restore the entire desktop environment.